 - 3/4 teaspoon garlic powder

-- In a small bowl, combine butter, Worcestershire sauce, salt, garlic powder, and onion powder.
+- In a small bowl, melt the butter, then add the Worcestershire sauce, salt, garlic powder, and onion powder.
 Whisk to combine well.
 Pour seasonings over cereal mixture, and stir to evenly coat.

-- Scoop mix into an ungreased roasting pan or cake pans and bake for about 1 hour, giving it a quick stir every 15 minutes.
+- Scoop mix into an ungreased roasting pan or cake pans and bake for about 1 hour.
 Remove from oven and let cool, then store in an airtight container at room temperature.

 More snack ideas for you and your crew!

 - Crunchy Honey Mustard Pretzels

 - Skinny Crockpot Spinach Artichoke Dip